timqi/btc_address_validator/readme.md

 BTCAddrValidator
 =================

 This is a simple address validator of Bitcoin support address start with "1" or "3" implemented by Java.
-You copy code of BTCAddrValidator.java to your project for bitcoin address check using:
+You can copy code of BTCAddrValidator.java to your project for bitcoin address check using:

 ```java
 String addr = "1PeFZno9AG3uDeNk57sfpBJ3HMBWLve6Si";